altocodenl/tagaway/readme.md

    - Body must be of the form `{ids: [STRING, ...]}` (otherwise, 400 with body `{error: ...}`).
    - Array with ids can be empty.
    - All pivs must exist and user must be owner of the pivs, otherwise a 404 is returned.
-   - There should be no repeated ids on the query, otherwise a 400 is returned.
+   - There should be no repeated ids on the body, otherwise a 400 is returned.
    - If the deletion is successful, a 200 is returned.

 - `POST /rotate`
    - Body must be of the form `{ids: [STRING, ...], deg: 90|180|-90}` (otherwise, 400 with body `{error: ...}`).
    - All pivs must exist and user must be owner of the pivs, otherwise a 404 is returned.
    - Videos will not be rotated and will be silently ignored.
-   - There should be no repeated ids on the query, otherwise a 400 is returned.
+   - There should be no repeated ids on the body, otherwise a 400 is returned.
    - If the rotation is successful, a 200 is returned.

 - `POST /date`
    - Body must be of the form `{ids: [STRING, ...], date: INTEGER}` (otherwise, 400 with body `{error: ...}`). `date` must be equal or greater than 0.
    - All pivs must exist and user must be owner of the pivs, otherwise a 404 is returned.
-   - There should be no repeated ids on the query, otherwise a 400 is returned.
+   - There should be no repeated ids on the body, otherwise a 400 is returned.
    - On each of the pivs, if the existing `date` field has a positive offset from UTC midnight, this offset will be added to the provided `date`.

 - `POST /tag`